BRIDGES 2020: Leading in a Time of Transformation

 Part 2: Transforming for Continuity and Change

 Part 2 gives participants the opportunity to continue exploring leadership through experiential learning and practice.
-Implicit bias, strategic negotiations, and emotional intelligence are the focus of the sessions.
+Implicit bias, networking, and strategic negotiations are the focus of the sessions.
 Both sessions are held at the UNC Friday Conference Center for Continuing Education.

 Part 3: Enhancing Our Resources in a Transformational Context

 Part 3 focuses on organizational structure and behavior, financial resources, and human resources.
 Participants work with case studies and hypothetical situations on multiple topics.
 They will focus on both the specific institutional context of the case studies and the broader implications for higher education.
-Both sessions are held at the UNC Friday Conference Center for Continuing Education.
+Both sessions are held at the UNC Friday Conference Center.

 Part 4: Transforming Together

 Part 4 is an overnight weekend session.
-Participants work as individuals and members of a team in preparing a focused strategic plan for personal and professional transformation and a network that extends beyond the life of the program.
+Participants work as individuals and members of a team in reflection activities, as well as preparing a focused leadership plan for personal and professional transformation.
 This session is held at the Rizzo Conference Center at Meadowmont in Chapel Hill.

 Lunch with Alumnae and Graduation

-This session will provide opportunities for reflection, sharing ideas and challenges while renewing old acquaintances and making new friends.
+This session will provide opportunities for reflection, sharing ideas and challenges while cultivating a network that extends beyond the life of the program.
 Activities will consist of a networking luncheon with BRIDGES alumnae and the BRIDGES graduation ceremony.
-This session will be held at the UNC Friday Conference Center for Continuing Education.
+This session will be held at the UNC Friday Conference Center.